 CBD for dogs offers mild relaxation, can reduce anxiety, and has many other health benefits without the psychoactive properties of THC.
 It is only THC that will cause a “high” sensation in both people and animals.

 Because CBD and broad-spectrum CBD contain very little to no traces of THC, they will not make your pet high.
-This also means that it is perfectly safe to use as a natural remedy for pets, whether to alleviate moderate pain, calm anxiety, or improve the immune systems of dogs.
-For cancer management in dogs.
-Including relief from severe pain, nausea, and even seizures in pets, a higher concentration or stronger dose of CBD oil is recommended.
+This also means that it is perfectly safe to use as a natural remedy, whether for pain or to stimulate appetite.
+For nausea, and even seizures in pets, a higher concentration or stronger dose of full-spectrum concentrate is recommended.

 You cannot hurt your pets by giving them CBD oil.
 Personally, I have treated 3 dogs with full-spectrum oil, which is stronger than CBD oil, and even when I’ve given them a little bit too much, they ended up sleeping for a few hours.
 I would gently encourage them to wake up to ensure that they were responsive and not comatose, and once they were fully awake, I encouraged them to drink water, and they were fine.